Student writes in an English class at Methodist University

 Prerequisite: ENG 1040

-Offered: Fall or Spring
+Offered: fall or spring

-ENG 2850 SPECIAL STUDIES IN ENGLISH (3 credits)
+ENG 2850 SPECIAL STUDIES IN ENGLISH (3)

-(GP) To be determined.
+To be determined.
 In-depth study involving research or research/travel and writing.

-Prerequisite: permission of the department chair
+Prerequisite: permission of the division head

 Offered: as needed

-(GP) The academic side of a Study Abroad trip, the course includes readings and written assignment in support of the academic goals of the trip and in line with the academic goals of the English department.
-Credits available at the discretion of the instructor.
+ENG 2950 STUDY ABROAD (1-3) (GP) The academic side of a Study Abroad trip, the course includes readings and written assignment in support of the academic goals of the trip and in line with the academic goals of the English department.
+Credit hours available at the discretion of the instructor.

-Prerequisite: Permission of the Instructor.
+Prerequisites: Permission of the Instructor.

 Offered: spring (even years)